bhushan97122/Heart-Disease-Prediction/README.md

 # Heart Disease-Prediction
- This app predicts that the person has heart disease or not
+ This is a simple machine learning-powered web app predicts that the person has heart disease or not.